M-F-Tushar/LeetCode-Problem-Solving/01 - Two Sum/README.md

 x + y = target
 ```

-Instead of searching for both numbers blindly, fix one number and calculate what the other number must be:
+Instead of searching for both `x` and `y`, fix one number and calculate the missing number:

 ```text
 complement = target - current_number